ayeseeem/icm-java-style/Coding Standard.md

 ### JUnit ###

-TODO: add more about Hamcrest:

-- Prefer `assertThat` to `assertEquals`
+- Prefer `assertThat()` to `assertEquals()`
-- Use Hamcrest's `assertThat`, not JUnit's
-  - it can give slightly better diagnostic messages, and is more future-proof
+  - It's nicer to read, and tends to make it clear which is the expected value, and which is the actual.
+    People naturally seem to write, `assertThat(actual, is(expected));`
 - Regex for Eclipse/Spring STS to convert (simple, single-comma) assertions:
   - Find: `assertEquals\((.*), (.*)\)`
   - Replace: `assertThat\($2, is\($1\)\)`
+- If using Hamcrest, prefer Hamcrest's `assertThat()` to JUnit's `assertThat()`, which is being deprecated.
+  - It can give slightly better diagnostic messages, and is more future-proof.

 ### SonarQube ###